MrCCampbell/milestone-project-1/README.md

 - Git committed " Optimised images to cut loading issues. "
 - Removed google calendar, due to third party issues on google chrome from index.html and replaced with button link to calendly instead.
 - Git committed " Removed google calendar, then replace with calendly button instead. "
+- Checked that all links connected to images.
+- Git committed " Rechecked the image links. "
+- Updated readme file with lighthouse checks and images of screenshots.
+- Git committed " Update readme file with lighthouse checks. "

 ### Bugs/ Issues

 #### Know Issues